Application and eligibility questions

 Approved program members will be enrolled in the project for its duration as long as they continue to meet program requirements as outlined in the Terms and Conditions.

 There are no required costs for participating in the program.
-The initial device for each
+The 1Million Project Foundation provides the free devices and service for approved districts to distribute to their eligible students.

 Program administration questions